greenelab/deep-review/manuscript.md

 Deep learning has also been useful for dealing with batch effects [@1ERrBiqG7].

 Examining populations of single cells can reveal biologically meaningful subsets of cells as well as their underlying gene regulatory networks [@1HPu3R2B4].
-Unfortunately, machine learning methods generally struggle with imbalanced data -- when there are many more examples of class 1 than class 2 -- because prediction accuracy is usually evaluated over the entire dataset.
+Unfortunately, machine learning methods generally struggle with imbalanced data---when there are many more examples of class 1 than class 2---because prediction accuracy is usually evaluated over the entire dataset.
 To tackle this challenge, Arvaniti et al.
 [@r3Gbjksq] classified healthy and cancer cells expressing 25 markers by using the most discriminative filters from a CNN trained on the data as a linear classifier.
 They achieved impressive performance, even for cell types where the subset percentage ranged from 0.1 to 1%, significantly outperforming logistic regression and distance-based outlier detection methods.